 The photos really don’t do this cake justice.
 The family didn’t give me much time to photograph it and, as it was at the end of the day, the sun was playing up and I was juggling the rest of dinner.
 There wasn’t even time to do a photo set-up.
 Plonk!
 Snap!
 But enough of my excuses.
-I suggest you make this and show me your better shots!
-What counts is that it tastes fabulous and I’ll have to make it again soon.
+I suggest you make this and show me your much better photos of this cake.

 Upside-Down Chocolate Pear Cake